Collective nuclear excitation and pulse propagation in single-mode x-ray waveguides

-To qualitatively model the experimental observations, we employ the theory developed in Ref.\ \cite{Andrejic__2023} (see Supplemental Material \cite{supp}) based on macroscopic quantum electrodynamics, which describes the atom-light interaction using the classical electromagnetic Green's function.
+To qualitatively model the experimental observations, we employ the theory developed in Ref.\ \cite{Andrejic_PRA_2024} based on macroscopic quantum electrodynamics, which describes the atom-light interaction using the classical electromagnetic Green's function.
+Importantly, it explicitly models the propagating field modes in the dispersive waveguide environment with spatial dependency, which has not been relevant for the existing theories of NFS \cite{Smirnov_PRA_2007,Shvydko_PRB_1999}, NBD \cite{Hannon_HI_1999,Kagan_JoPCSSP_1979}, or the reflection geometry \cite{Heeg_PRA_2013,Lentrodt_PRR_2020,Lentrodt_PRL_2023}.
 Here, we neglect the nearly degenerate sublevels of the ground ($I_g = 1/2$) and excited ($I_e=3/2$ ) state of \fefs\ ($\hbar \omega_0 = \SI{14.4}{\keV}$, $\hbar \gamma = \SI{4.7}{\nano\eV}$, M1-transition) and describe the nuclear state by a single nuclear transition operator for each atom $\hat \sigma^i_{ge} = \dyad{g}{e}$.
-The excitation pulses have very small pulse areas so that the nuclear populations are close to the ground state ($\ev{\hat \sigma^i_{ee}} \approx 0$) and the response is linear.
+The excitation pulses have very small pulse areas so that the nuclear excited states remain unpopulated ($\ev{\hat \sigma^i_{ee}} \approx 0$) and the response is linear.
 The expectation values of the transition operators $\sigma^i_{ge} := \ev{\hat \sigma^i_{ge}}$ evolve, in the rotating frame of the nuclear transition frequency $\omega_0$, according to \cite{AsenjoGarcia_PRA_2017}

-where $\Omega(\vb r, t) = \vb m^* \cdot \vb B_\mathrm{in}(\vb r, t) / \hbar$ is the propagating excitation pulse expressed as a Rabi frequency and $\vb m$ the magnetic dipole moment.
-The total single-atom spontaneous decay rate $\gamma$ includes self-interaction and is approximately equal to its value in a homogeneous environment (negligible Purcell factor).
-Note that $\vb B_\mathrm{in}$ is the \emph{free} incident magnetic field and \enquote{scattering} from the nuclei is fully accounted for by the coupling coefficients $g_{ij}$.
+where $\Omega(\vb r, t) = \vb m_0^* \cdot \vb B_\mathrm{in}(\vb r, t) / \hbar$ is the propagating excitation pulse expressed as a Rabi frequency, $\vb m_0$ the magnetic dipole moment of the transition and $g_{ij}$ are dispersive coupling coefficients.
+The total single-atom spontaneous decay rate $\gamma$ includes self-interaction and is equal to its value in a homogeneous environment (negligible Purcell factor).
+Note that $\vb B_\mathrm{in}$ is the free incident magnetic field and scattering from the nuclei is fully accounted for by $g_{ij}$.
 The coupling is mediated by the WG environment via